alanng10/class-lang/Docue/Article/Word/a.md

 Word "shown" has meaning that is visible.

+Word "built" has meaning that is built in.

 Word "page" has meaning that is manage.

 Word "store" has meaning that is get and set.